makingsounds/sounds/README.md

 To begin, we'll need to `download and install` <a href="https://www.audacityteam.org">Audacity</a>, a free software tool for "mixing" sounds.
 ```
-1. Make a selection from the "Downloads" drop down menu.
+1. Select your appropriate operating system from the "Downloads" drop down menu.
 2. Download the program installation file (the first file link listed
 on the download page for your operating system).
 3. Follow instructions for installation.